Label Rouge

 Label Rouge (Red Label) is a sign of quality assurance in France as defined by Law No. 2006-11 (5 January 2006).

-Products eligible for the Label Rouge are food items (including seafood) and non-food and unprocessed agricultural products such as flowers.
+Products eligible for the Label Rouge are food items, and non-food and unprocessed agricultural products such as flowers.
 According to the French Ministry of Agriculture: "The Red Label certifies that a product has a specific set of characteristics establishing a superior level to that of a similar current product".

-Aquaculture

-In 1992, Scottish salmon was the first fish and first non-French product to be awarded the Label Rouge quality mark, the official endorsement by the French authorities of the superior quality of a food or farmed product, particularly with regard to taste.
+Certification

-To obtain this recognition, a very stringent set of standards prepared by a group of producers must be approved.
+To obtain the Label Rouge, a very stringent set of standards prepared by a group of producers must be approved.
 These standards establish the criteria which the product must meet throughout the production chain, including farming techniques, feed, processing and distribution.

 Approval is officially announced through a joint decree from the Minister for Agriculture and Fisheries and the Minister for Consumer Affairs, on the recommendations of the National Institute for Origin and Quality (INAO).
 INAO is the French public body responsible for quality and origin marks relating to food products.

-Scottish Quality Salmon is the standard owner of Label Rouge No. LA 33/90.
-Compliance with the standards is controlled by an independent certifying body, Acoura, formerly Food Certification International Ltd. Suppliers of whole Label Rouge Scottish salmon and Label Rouge Scottish salmon portions can be found on the Label Rouge Saumon Ecossais website.

-A Quality Benchmark

-The quality manual for Label Rouge LA 33/90 specifies all the requirements for attaining this superior quality standard.

-The PGI manual defines the criteria for product origin.